TeacherLists Blog

 It’s important to understand that you deserve a break.
 As a district leader, you have a lot on your shoulders.
 It’s easy to think you must constantly be plugged in and logged on to do your job well, but evidence to the contrary is overwhelming.
 According to the Harvard Business Bureau, taking time off increases productivity, lowers stress, and improves your mental health.
 What’s more, “Research shows that those who take more than 10 days of vacation are 30% more likely to receive a raise, and those who take regular vacations have greater job satisfaction.”

-Though, if you’re not in the office daily like you are during the school year, the lines between work life and home life can get blurred.
-This makes it harder to truly disconnect, especially since checking emails here and there after-hours doesn’t always feel like work.
-You might trick yourself into thinking you’re taking time off when you’re not, leaving you wondering why your break didn’t rejuvenate you like you hoped it would.
+Though, if you’re not in the office daily like you are during the school year, the lines between work and home life can get blurry.
+This makes it harder to truly disconnect, especially since checking emails here and there after hours doesn’t always feel like work.
+You might trick yourself into thinking you’re taking time off, leaving you wondering why your break didn’t rejuvenate you like you hoped it would.
 That’s why disconnecting–really disconnecting–is so important.

 Set a hard work schedule